 Step one – Get your research on:

 Once you’ve sorted out your resume, the next step is actually figuring out what apprenticeship you want to take – be it carpentry, plumbing, bricklaying, electrical or another option.
-If you have no idea what option you want to take, hit up our mates at Skillsroad who have a fantastic tool called the Job Fit Test
+If you have no idea what option you want to take, you may have a look at our Career profiles

 If you already know what option you want to take, good for you, read on at step two.

 Step two – Job hunting:

 Finding an apprenticeship has never been easier, but with so many options on the table, it’s important that you evaluate which option is best for you.